 Previously under Kentucky law, children were often put in situations where parents were fighting over who would get the most time with the child in temporary custody agreements.
 Now Kentucky has moved toward a sharing parenting model when it comes to setting child custody arrangements.

 The Kentucky legislature unanimously passed House Bill 492 earlier this year, which Governor Matt Bevin signed into law and went into effect on July 1.
-The new law amends KRS 403.280, allowing a court to adopt a prior parental temporary custody agreement as the court’s temporary custody order.
+The new law amends KRS 403.280, allowing a court to adopt a prior parental temporary custody agreement as to the court’s temporary custody order.

-Among those who testified in favor of the law were Dr. Ryan Schroeder, chair of the University of Louisville Sociology department, and Matt Hale, Kentucky executive committee chair the National Parents Organization.
+Among those who testified in favor of the law were Dr. Ryan Schroeder, chair of the University of Louisville Sociology department, and Matt Hale, Kentucky executive committee chair of the National Parents Organization.
 Their testimony was meant to demonstrate how it is in the child’s best interest to have as close to equal time with both parents as possible, particularly early in the divorce process.